nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/1-quick-start.md

 Firing [this link](https://play.nativescript.org/?template=play-vue) gets you to a simple code editor in the cloud where a very basic NativeScript + Vue.js template is pre-loaded for you.

+> **TIP:** Head to [Sample Tasks for the Playground](/en/docs/getting-started/playground-tutorial) for ideas about how to get started in the Playground.

 ### Before you start

 ![](/screenshots/ns-playground/playground-home.png)